openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 ## Sample
 You could verify the plugin by running [OpenVINO™ samples].
 You can find C++ samples in `build` directory (if you build the plugin using approach #1) or `openvino/bin/armv7l/Release` directory (if you build the plugin using approach #2 or #3).
 The following procedure assumes the approach #1 is used.
-OpenVINO samples require OpenCV libraries.
+OpenVINO™ samples require OpenCV libraries.
 If you build the plugin using approach #1 all needed OpenCV libraries are already placed in `build\lib` directory.
 If you build the plugin using approach #2 or #3 you need to install OpenCV or [build it from source].
 Let's try to run [Object Detection for SSD sample].
 ### Model preparation
 To speed up the process you may prepare the model on non-ARM platform.